gryphonshafer/cbqz-site/docs/rules/CBQ_rule_book.md

 If a quizzer triggered prior to the QM calling the close of trigger eligibility, the QM simultaneously starts a silent **40-second** countdown timer and calls the name of the quizzer who was first to trigger an indication of their desire to respond.

+The called quizzer may decide to forfeit the query by sitting in their chair should they have previously stood or by voicing their decision.

 #### 2.1.4.
 Response and Ruling

 For the purpose of judging the *response* and rendering a ruling, the QM considers everything the quizzer says that the QM can audibly understand.
 During the response phase, the quizzer is either: not yet correct, correct, or incorrect.
 The moment the QM judges the quizzer correct or incorrect, the QM pronounces such.